rahul-dange-talentica/brs-frontend/tasks/00-task-progress-tracker.md

   - Complete type definitions for all entities and API responses
   - Redux Provider integrated into main application
   - Build process verified and all TypeScript compilation errors resolved
+- **2025-01-07**: Task 04 (Authentication System) completed successfully
+  - Complete authentication forms with React Hook Form and Yup validation
+  - LoginForm and RegisterForm components with comprehensive error handling
+  - Reusable form components (FormField, PasswordField, FormError)
+  - ProtectedRoute and AuthGuard components for route protection
+  - Custom useAuth hook with authentication utilities and state management
+  - Updated Header component to integrate with Redux authentication state
+  - Authentication pages (LoginPage, RegisterPage) with proper navigation
+  - App.tsx updated with authentication flow and route protection
+  - All components properly typed with TypeScript
+  - Build process verified and all authentication features working

 ---